bytecodealliance/wasmtime/docs/langref.rst

 Overall structure
 =================

-Cretonne compiles functions independently.
-A ``.cton`` IR file may contain multiple functions, and the programmatic API can create multiple function handles at the same time, but the functions don't share any data or reference each other directly.
+Cranelift compiles functions independently.
+A ``.clif`` IR file may contain multiple functions, and the programmatic API can create multiple function handles at the same time, but the functions don't share any data or reference each other directly.